What’s next after UK seeks 3-month delay to Brexit?

-LONDON — With just nine days to go until Brexit, Prime Minister Theresa May has asked the European Union to postpone Britain’s departure from the European Union until June 30.
-The decision is in the hands of the 27 remaining EU nations, whose leaders must agree unanimously to an extension.
+LONDON — With just nine days to go until Brexit day, Prime Minister Theresa May has asked the European Union to postpone Britain’s departure from the European Union until June 30.
+The decision is in the hands of the 27 remaining EU nations, whose leaders must agree unanimously for an extension to be granted.

 Here’s a look at what could happen next: